128technology/docs/docs/plugin_monitoring_agent.md

 | rotation-max-size | uint32 | The file(s) will be rotated when it becomes larger than the configured size. |
 | rotation-max-archives | unit32 | The maximum number of archives to keep when the file(s) is rotated. |

-An example configuration for file output looks as follows
+An example configuration for file output looks as follows:

 ```config
 config